-- Substantiated: there is sufficient evidence to prove the allegation. - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive or cause harm to the to the person subject to the allegation. - False: there is sufficient evidence to disprove the allegation. - Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation.
+- Substantiated: there is sufficient evidence to prove the allegation. - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive or cause harm to the to the person subject to the allegation. - False: there is sufficient evidence to disprove the allegation.

+- Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation.
 The term, therefore, does not imply guilt or innocence. - Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made.

-The Academy would not cease to use a member of supply staff due to safeguarding concerns without first finding out the facts and liaising with the Designated Officer to determine a suitable course of action.
+In the case of an allegation against a supply teacher, the Academy would not immediately cease to use a member of supply staff due to safeguarding concerns without first finding out the initial facts and liaising with the Designated Officer to determine a suitable course of action.
 Whilst Voyage Education Partnership is not the employer of supply teachers, we will ensure allegations are dealt with properly and involve the supply staff agency in the process.